hyperledger/iroha-2-docs/src/guide/bash.md

 Now, let's switch to the newly created account, _mad_hatter_, and continue experimenting with it.
-For this, we'll need to modify the `PUBLIC_KEY`, `PRIVATE_KEY`, and `ACCOUNT_ID` in the `config.json` file with the ones we registered earlier, which is located in the same directory as `iroha_client_cli`.
+For this, we need to modify the `PUBLIC_KEY`, `PRIVATE_KEY`, and `ACCOUNT_ID` in the `config.json` file with the ones we registered earlier, which is located in the same directory as `iroha_client_cli`.